Free Settler or Felon

 The Fame was built in Quebec in 1812.

-Prisoners to be embarked on the Fame were convicted in counties in Scotland and England - Lancaster, Devon, York, Middlesex, Isle of Wight, Hertford, Warwick, Southampton, Stafford, Somerset, Bristol, Lincoln, Salop, Suffolk, Cornwall, Sussex, Essex, Wiltshire, Surrey, Norfolk and Aberdeen.
-There were also prisoners who had been court-martialled in Upper Canada and Genoa.[4]
+The Prisoners were convicted in counties in Scotland and England - Lancaster, Devon, York, Middlesex, Isle of Wight, Hertford, Warwick, Southampton, Stafford, Somerset, Bristol, Lincoln, Salop, Suffolk, Cornwall, Sussex, Essex, Wiltshire, Surrey, Norfolk and Aberdeen.
+There were also men who had been court-martialled in Upper Canada and Genoa.[4]
 After being transferred from county prisons they were held in prison hulks, including the Leviathan and Perseus to await transportation.

 The Caledonian Mercury reported on Saturday 28th September 1816 that one hundred and thirty-five convicts were embarked at Portsmouth for New South Wales on the Fame and the next day one hundred and sixteen were sent to the Sir William Bensley for the same colony.